AmirShkolnik/DivingCenter/README_v.0.1.md

 - Continuously enhance the platform based on user feedback and evolving trends in the coffee industry, ensuring a dynamic and up-to-date experience.

 ## Agile Methodologies - Project Management:
-Cups Of Joy embraces Agile methodologies, enabling iterative development and continuous enhancement.
+Diving Center embraces Agile methodologies, enabling iterative development and continuous enhancement.
 Through GitHub Projects, tasks are efficiently managed, and progress is tracked using a Kanban-style board, ensuring a seamless workflow and timely delivery of new features.ard.

 ### Story Points Allocation

 **Story Points Distribution**
-Story points were meticulously assigned to each user story, quantifying the effort and complexity involved in developing features for Cups Of Joy.
+Story points were meticulously assigned to each user story, quantifying the effort and complexity involved in developing features for Diving Center.
 This approach facilitated effective workload estimation and task prioritization, ensuring a smooth development process.

 **Allocation Guidelines:**
 - **Must-have Stories**: Core functionalities like creating user accounts, writing reviews, and sharing content were given the highest priority, ensuring the platform's primary purpose was met.
 - **Should-have Stories**: Features that improve the overall user experience, such as personalization options and community engagement tools, were considered important but not critical.
 These were prioritized after the essential features were implemented.
-- **Could-have Stories**: Additional features like integration with external coffee communities or advanced analytics were considered desirable but not essential for the initial launch of Cups Of Joy.
+- **Could-have Stories**: Additional features like integration with external coffee communities or advanced analytics were considered desirable but not essential for the initial launch of Diving Center.

 ### Sprint Planning Example
 Here is an example of how story points are managed and allocated across different categories in sprints: